Adventurous Travelers Watch Traditional Doctors at Work

 Gogo Matsebula passes a necklace of decorative seeds through the smoke and gives it to a visitor.
 She does this for each guest, handing them colorful seed necklaces fortified with the spiritual power of the herbs.
 The guests are not only delighted but respectful of the gesture.
 They know that in a world where such practices are threatened by a global cultural uniformity their visit has been a rare insight into a seemingly timeless world whose time, in reality, may be running out.

-JAMES HALL, originally from Chicago, has lived in Swaziland since 1988 and is the only American to be intitiated into King Mswati's warrior regiments.
-He is correspondent for Reuters and Agence France Presse, contributing editor for Business in Africa magazine and a radio reporter for Channel Africa.
+JAMES HALL, originally from Chicago, has lived in Swaziland since 1988 and was at this time the only American to be intitiated into King Mswati's warrior regiments.